JoseiPG1/JoseiPG1.github.io/_pages/about.md

 ## News

 ### June - 2024

+- 06 - 2024: I created a new repository on my github account, named **iGW_BBH** which stands for inverse Gravitational Waves from a Binary Black-Hole system.
+The idea is to train a neural network with the waveform of the BBH to recover the geodesic curve.
+This is a privet repository, if you want to known more, please feel free to contact me.

 - 06 - 2024: I've added the advanced lectures notes from professor Jorge Zanelli on first order formalism gravity.
 These notes are from the Graviticulas school at PUC, Chile.